Republic of Zimbabwe

 Following the Lancaster House settlement in December 1979, Zimbabwe enjoyed a brisk economic recovery.
 Zimbabwe inherited one of the strongest and most complete industrial infrastructures in sub-Saharan Africa, as well as rich mineral resources and a strong agricultural base.
 Real growth for 1980-81 exceeded 20%.
 However, depressed foreign demand for the country's mineral exports and the onset of a drought cut sharply into the growth rate in 1982, 1983, and 1984.
 In 1985, the economy rebounded strongly due to a 30% jump in agricultural production.
 However it slumped in 1986 to a zero growth rate and registered a 3% contraction in GDP in 1987 due primarily to drought and foreign exchange crisis.
 Growth in 1988-90 averaged about 4.5%.

 Since the mid-1990s, this infrastructure has been deteriorating rapidly, but remains better than that of most African countries.
 Poor management of the economy and political turmoil have led to considerable economic hardship.
 The Government of Zimbabwe's chaotic land reform program, recurrent interference with the judiciary, and maintenance of unrealistic price controls and exchange rates have led to a sharp drop in investor confidence.
-Since 2000, the national economy has contracted by as much as 35%; inflation vaulted over 600% (YOY) in early 2004 before subscribing to about 300% later in the year; and there have been persistent shortages of foreign exchange, local currency, fuel, and food.
+Since 2000, the national economy has contracted by as much as 35%; inflation vaulted over 1,200% (year over year) in August 2006; and there have been persistent shortages of foreign exchange, local currency, fuel, and food.
 Direct foreign investment has all but evaporated.

 Zimbabwe is endowed with rich mineral resources.
 Exports of gold, asbestos, chrome, coal, platinum, nickel, and copper could lead an economic recovery one day.
 No commercial deposits of petroleum have been discovered, although the country is richly endowed with coal-bed methane gas that has yet to be exploited.

 With international attractions such as Victoria Falls, the Great Zimbabwe stone ruins, Lake Kariba, and extensive wildlife, tourism historically has been a significant segment of the economy and contributor of foreign exchange.
-The sector has contracted considerably since 1999, however, due to the country's declining international image.
-The U.S. Government has a travel warning in effect.
+The sector has contracted sharply since 1999, however, due to the country's declining international image.

-With considerable hydroelectric power and plentiful coal deposits for thermal power station, Zimbabwe is less dependent on oil as an energy source than most other comparably industrialized countries.
+With considerable hydroelectric power potential and plentiful coal deposits for thermal power station, Zimbabwe is less dependent on oil as an energy source than most other comparably industrialized countries, but it still imports 40% of its electric power needs.
 Only about 15% of Zimbabwe's total energy consumption is accounted for by oil, all of which is imported.
 Zimbabwe imports about 1.2 billion liters of oil per year.
 Dependence on petroleum is managed through the price controls for vehicle fuels, the use of gasohol, and the substitution of diesel-electric locomotives on the railway system.
 Zimbabwe also has substantial coal reserves that are utilized for power generation, and recently discovered in Matabeleland province are coalbed methane deposits greater than any known natural gas field in Southern or Eastern Africa.
-In recent years, poor economic management and low foreign currency reserves have led to serious fuel shortages.
+In recent years, however, poor economic management and low foreign currency reserves have led to serious fuel shortages.

-At independence, then Prime Minster Mugabe declared that integrating Zimbabwe's then three armed forces would be one of his governments top priorities.
+At independence, then-Prime Minister Mugabe declared that integrating Zimbabwe's then three armed forces would be one of his government's top priorities.
 The existing Rhodesian forces were combined with the two guerilla armies--the 20,000-strong ZANLA forces of ZANU-PF and the 15,000-strong ZIPRA forces of PF-ZAPU.
 In July 1994 the combined Zimbabwe Defense Forces Headquarters was created.
 Currently the armed forces of Zimbabwe are completely integrated and are composed of an army (ZNA) and an air force (AFZ).
-As of late 2004, the ZNA had an active duty strength of 33,000and the air force about 4,000 men.
+As of late 2004, the ZNA had an active duty strength of 33,000 and the air force about 4,000 men.
 In 1999, the Government of Zimbabwe sent a sizeable military force into the Democratic Republic of Congo to support the government of President Laurent Kabila.
 Those forces were largely withdrawn in 2002.